marbl/metAMOS/docs/content/imetamos.rst

 If you have used iMetAMOS for analyzing your, please cite (in addition to the individual software component citations listed in main output):
-   Koren S, Treangen TJ, Hill CM, Pop M, Phillippy AM Automated ensemble assembly and validation of microbial genomes
+   Koren S, Treangen TJ, Hill CM, Pop M, Phillippy AM Automated ensemble assembly and validation of microbial genomes.
-   bioRxivdoi: 10.1101/002469
+   BMC Bioinformatics 15:126, 2014.

 Please also consider citing the original metAMOS publication:
     Treangen TJ\*, Koren S\*, Sommer DD, Liu B, Astrovskaya I, Ondov B, Darling AE, Phillippy AM, Pop M.